Richard Purvis: Organist and composer

 From 1947 through 1971, Purvis held the position of Organist and Master of Choristers at Grace Cathedral, where he helped to form a cathedral school for boys, ensuring the continuation of the all-male choir tradition.
 He was also organist at the California Palace of the Legion of Honor.
 Upon his retirement from Grace Cathedral, he continued to compose, teach and give recitals into his 70s.
 He died on December 25, 1994, at the age of 81.
-He left a legacy of over 200 works and an uncounted number of choristers, students and satisfied listeners.
+He left a legacy of over 200 works and an uncounted number of choristers, students and listeners.

 Purvis's long and distinguished career was marked by elegant service playing, conducting and composition.
-He was admired as one of the finest organ improvisateurs in the U.S. In an era when so-called "romantic" music was out of favor with most composers, and atonal, serial music was considered the hallmark of serious composition, he was not afraid to write tuneful, accessible, richly colored, and even whimsical compositions that possessed commercial viability.
+He was admired as one of the finest organ improvisateurs in the U.S. In an era when romantic music was out of favor with most composers, and atonal, serial music was considered the hallmark of serious composition, he was not afraid to write tuneful, accessible, richly colored, and even whimsical compositions that possessed commercial viability.
 His more than 200 compositions include a Concerto for organ and orchestra; Four Prayers in Tone, Toccata Festiva & for organ; a partita on Christ ist Erstanden and The Ballad of Judas Iscariot for choir and orchestra.
-Perhaps his best-known and loved composition for the organ is the delightful suite Four Dubious Conceits, comprising Cantilena, Les Petites Cloches, Nocturne, and Marche Grotesque, recorded by the composer for Sparton Records in the early 1960s; a more recent recording has been made by Keith Thompson on Organ Fireworks (see external link below).
+Perhaps his best-known and loved composition for the organ is the suite Four Dubious Conceits, comprising Cantilena, Les Petites Cloches, Nocturne, and Marche Grotesque, recorded by the composer for Sparton Records in the early 1960s; a more recent recording has been made by Keith Thompson on Organ Fireworks.